lightspark/lightspark/README.md

 ### Browser plugin

-Firefox plugin path and Firefox should show it in the about:plugins list and in the Tools -> Add-ons -> Plugins window.
+Copy the file `liblightspark.so` to your Firefox plugin path (usually `~/.mozilla/plugins`), creating the directory if necessary.
+Close and re-open Firefox.
+It should then appear in the about:plugins list and in the Tools -> Add-ons -> Plugins window.

 Lightspark registers itself as the plugin for application/x-shockwave-flash and for application/x-lightspark, so it should be recognisable in the about:plugins page.
 Its description string is ``Shockwave Flash 12.1 r<current version>``.
 The current version is now "r710".